LukePappa/Ourism/text.md

-God transcends, grounds, and is everything.
-Conscious union with God is true fulfillment.
+God transcends, grounds, and forms everything.
+Union with Him is true fulfillment.